 The purpose of having a CRM is to streamline all of your processes and uncomplicate things, not add another tool that will cause a ruckus.

 Make sure the CRM tool you choose is able to integrate well with your other software applications.
 Here are some key applications your CRM needs to seamlessly integrate with:

 A key part of CRM integration is transferring all of your contacts and syncing information back and forth into the tool you decide to use – make sure the process for this is as automated and seamless as possible.

 Industry specific vendors

-It is worth checking to see which types of companies a specific CRM tool specializes in.
+It is worth checking to see which types of companies a specific CRM tool specialises in.
 Businesses like yours might have seen success with a particular vendor, and that is important to note when checking out your options.

 A CRM vendor’s website will likely reveal the industry and business size they are most accustomed to working with.
 You can also check out third party review sites like G2, where vendors are rated based on verified user reviews.

-Customization and training
+Customisation and training

 Training is necessary.
 It’s as simple as that.

 When you spend money on a CRM tool, you don’t want to just have to “figure it out” without proper training.
 Ensure that there is hands-on, continuous coaching involved with your CRM implementation.
 Training will dramatically impact adoption and the success of your CRM initiative.